-Some people believe that female betta are less aggressive and are fine to keep together.
+Some people believe that females are less aggressive and are fine to keep together.
 However, we wouldn’t recommend it.

-As for keeping a male betta with a female betta, never attempt this unless the pair are both ready to breed.
+As for keeping a male with a female, never attempt this unless the pair are both ready to breed.
 Just be sure to remove the female directly after spawning.
 Even then, there can be injuries and even deaths, so make sure you carefully supervise the pair.

 Why Do Betta Fish Fight Each Other?

 They are extremely territorial, so they fight one another to protect the space they perceive to be their own.
 Males, especially, would need to stake out their territory to gain a mate.

 But, other fish can be territorial, and most of them aren’t as aggressive as betta, so what’s going on there?